-Each weekend offers an integrated whole of insight through mindfulness practice and the skilful means of the Brahma Viharas of loving-kindness, compassion, sympathetic joy and equanimity.
+Each weekend offers an integrated whole of insight through mindfulness practice and the skilful means of the Brahma Viharas - loving-kindness, compassion, sympathetic joy and equanimity.

 The Brahma Viharas are a natural manifestation of wisdom, while their cultivation is also a path leading to wisdom.

-Cost: £ 30 for overnight stays.
+Cost: no fee will be charged apart from £ 30 for overnight stays.
 Bring food to share plus dãna for the teaching and guidance.